Independent Systems Architect

 Submit a five-line brief

 1. 01What keeps going wrong?
-Describe the failure that keeps returning.

 2. 02What is it costing?
-Describe the cost in money, time, trust, load, delay, or drift.
+Money, time, trust, load, delay, or drift.

 If neither engagement is the right fit, I will say so.